Guffey, Colorado

 Guffey is a census-designated place (CDP) and post office in and governed by Park County, Colorado, United States.
 The Guffey post office has the ZIP Code 80820.
-At the United States Census 2010, the population of the Guffey CDP was 98, while the population of the 80820 ZIP Code Tabulation Area was 806 including adjacent areas.
+At the United States Census 2020, the population of the Guffey CDP was 111.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.

 History

 The town was once called Freshwater, and was the center of activity for the Freshwater Mining District, a minor producer of copper, lead, zinc, mica, feldspar, and other minerals, including traces of gold and silver.

 Activity and population peaked between the years 1895 and 1902, with over 500 residents and 40 businesses in the town.
 Cattle ranching and lumber operations supplemented the mining activity.
 The town was also known for its dances and fiddlers.

 In January 2001, the bodies of three members of the Dutcher family were found near Guffey; all had been murdered.
 Three teenagers were convicted of the crime.
 The boys had formed a group that took on aspects of a paramilitary organization, and one of them claimed that the murders were part of a plan to fight insurrection in the country of Guyana.
 The brutal nature of the crime and its bizarre motive attracted national attention.